GO-Robot-FLL/Python-for-Spike-Prime/README.md

 # Python-for-Spike-Prime
 These are some basic programs that are useful if you are building and programming the LEGO SPIKE PRIME.
 We use this code for competing in the FLL.
-If there are any bugs or you have any questions please notify us.
 We strongly recommend that you use VS Code for your programming, the instructions for doing so are below.
 You can however also paste this into the SPIKE or MINDSTORMS software.